-Clinical and externship courses combine work in the field with seminars.
+Clinical and externship courses combine real-world experience with seminars.
 Students may not be registered in a clinic without first applying and being accepted into it by the instructor.
 Information about clinics and the deadlines for clinic application are posted online.
-The application period for both fall and spring clinics is May 20-30.
+The application period for both fall and spring clinics is May 19-29.